rhwood/rhwood.github.io/_posts/2008-06-06-stupid-little-facebook-applications.md

 - stupidity
 redirect_from: /post/171927850695/stupid-little-facebook-applications
 ---
-<p>I discovered today that a Facebook application that I had used as an amusement had been changed so that it spammed almost every one on my Friends list.
+I discovered today that a Facebook application that I had used as an amusement had been changed so that it spammed almost every one on my Friends list.
 Grr.
-Stupid stupid stupid addictive little activities site.</p>
+Stupid stupid stupid addictive little activities site.